auspham/SeptNotes/W6-lec6.md

 > - No gap between operation and developments (for Devops)
 > - Automated test means reliable product
 > - Quicker respond to changes without error
+> - Remove the stress of system upgrade.

 ## Principles of software delivery